folio-org/mod-search/README.md

 }

 ```
+* `tenantId` parameter is optional and allows reindexing a specific consortium member.
+If not provided, reindexes all consortium members or single non-consortium tenant
 * `indexSettings` parameter is optional and defines the following Elasticsearch/Opensearch index settings:
   - `numberOfShards` - the number (between 1 and 100) of primary shards for the index
   - `numberOfReplicas` - the number of replicas (between 0 and 100) each primary shard has